 - to develop a conceptual framework for the purpose of evaluating proposed standards;

 - to make accounting standards under section 334 of the Corporations Act 2001;

 - to formulate accounting standards for other purposes;

 - to participate in and contribute to the development of a single set of accounting standards for worldwide use;

 - and to advance and promote the main objects of Part 12 of the ASIC Act, which include reducing the cost of capital, enabling Australian entities to compete effectively overseas and maintaining investor confidence in the Australian economy.

-The vision of the AASB is to be recognised as a global centre of excellence, delivering a truly distinctive contribution to the development of high-quality financial reporting standards.
+The vision of the AASB is to be recognised as a leading national standard setter and a global centre of excellence.

 The mission of the AASB is to:

 – create principle-based external reporting standards for Australia that meet user needs

 – contribute to the development of international external reporting standards